Yash1201/popular_repository/popular_repository/README.md

 2. How many number of most forked repository you want
 3. How many number of top committees (contributors) of that repositories you want

-these data , then it fetches the data through GitHub api and shows the data
+these data , then it fetches the data through GitHub api and shows the data on webpage

 ## Installation
 Install via pip: `pip install -Ur requirements.txt`